Alana Vandagriff |

 The best kind of moneymaker is one where you get actual cash back for buying a certain product with coupons.
 For example, if a tube of Crest toothpaste is $2 and you have a manufacturer coupon for $2.50, the store will give you $0.50 back in cash or apply the credit toward your transaction.

-The only big-box store that gives you physical cash back is Walmart.
+But there are no longer any big-box stores that will give you physical cash back for moneymakers.
+Walmart used to, but ever since they changed the Walmart coupon policy in 2023, the best you'll get is an adjustment of your transaction down to $0.
 Most stores just apply the credit to your total or will decrease the coupon’s value to match the selling price of an item.

 However, “moneymakers” still exist in one form or another; they just involve a few more steps.
 And instead of getting physical cash back, you get credit that exceeds what you paid at the register in the form of gift cards, rebates, and rewards points.